 - Blood in your urine (haematuria)

 - Bleeding in your stomach or intestines (blood in stools (poo) or black tarry stools)

 - Bleeding in to your muscle

-- Bleeding in to joints (haemarthrosis)
+- Bleeding in to your joints (haemarthrosis)

 - Bleeding in to your brain.

-How is Haemophilia B treated?
+How is Haemophilia A treated?

-Day to day treatment is not needed for Haemophilia B. Treatment may be necessary before and after surgery, dentistry, or injury.
+Day to day treatment is not needed for Haemophilia A. Treatment may only be necessary before and after surgery, dentistry, or injury.

 The need for treatment will depend on:

 - how severe your bleeding is

 - the type of surgery or dental treatment you are having

 - your previous bleeding history

 - your family's history of bleeding; and

-- your Factor IX level.
+- your Factor VIII level.